The influence of cold Jupiters in the formation of close-in planets. I. planetesimal transport: Discussion

 \subsubsection{Other disk dispersal effects}

 We presented a very simple model for the evolution of the gas disk.
-At the end of our simulations, we even still have a massive outer disk with $M_{\rm out}\sim$ 5M$_{\rm J}$, which would need to be dissipated by other means like photo-evaporation or winds once an inner cavity has been formed.
+At the end of our simulations, although the inner disk has been almost completely dispersed, we still have a massive outer disk with $M_{\rm out}\sim$ 5M$_{\rm J}$ (initially 8M$_{\rm J}$), which would need to be dissipated by other means like photo-evaporation or winds once an inner cavity has been formed.
 In this context, other dissipative effects which mainly affect the inner or outer disk separately (e.g. external irradiation), might have a significant effect on the evolution of the position of the secular resonance.
 Indeed, as shown in Appendix \ref{app:resonance} the position and movement of the secular resonance depend significantly on the masses of the inner and outer gas disks.